What is Direct Routing?

 Improve Performance

-Some traffic doesn't need protection and runs faster without the tunnel (unless these services are blocked in your region):
+Some traffic doesn't need protection and runs faster without the tunnel (unless these services aren't available over your default connection):

 - Video calls — Zoom, FaceTime, Google Meet benefit from Direct Routing for lower latency